top of page

 As our part-time Medical Director, Dr. Steven Lyndaker provides clinical leadership and medical expertise and serves as an ongoing liaison for our Accountable Care Organization (ACO) and Independent Physician Association (IPA) partners, subcommittee leaders, and other healthcare organizations in our region.

-He is an internist/partner at Lowville Medical Associates and an Associate Clinical Professor of Medicine at the University of Rochester School of Medicine, teaching residents from the program in his office several times a year.
+He is an internist/partner at Lowville Medical Associates employed full-time by North Country Family Health Center, based in its Lowville Family Health Center location; and an Associate Clinical Professor of Medicine at the University of Rochester School of Medicine, teaching residents from the program in his office several times a year; and an active member of the Lewis County Health System’s medical staff.

 Dr. Lyndaker enthusiastically supports FDRHPO’s mission to improve healthcare delivery to our region.
-He lives in Lowville, NY, with his wife and five children.
+He lives in Lowville, NY, with his wife Dr. Shereen Palmer.

 Steven Lyndaker, MD